For nearly a decade downtown Skokie has wanted two things: A new CTA station at Oakton Street and Skokie Boulevard and a coffee shop.

 While the above is a slight exaggeration, it does paint a bigger picture of what’s being done to transform downtown Skokie into an attractive destination not only for shoppers and diners, but also for new coffee drinking commuters.

-With the train already in place, the village sought after two major coffee sellers– Starbucks and Caribou – but never reached an agreement on the location.
-Both businesses wanted to build their stores at the traffic circle where the ‘kiss-n-ride’ drop off / pick up currently sits.
-It would have been similar to the Starbucks at the Skokie Swift.
+the village sought after two major coffee sellers– Starbucks and Caribou – but never reached an agreement on the location.
+Both businesses wanted to build their stores at the traffic circle It would have been similar to the Starbucks at the Skokie Swift.

 “I've not had one person say this is a bad idea,” said Hahn regarding his prospective coffee shop.
 "It's something I've wanted to do for a long time."

-Hahn was present with his daughter during Oakton Stop’s first run on April 30.
-The former Chicago stock broker said the new train station was the primary reason he chose his location; but it wasn't always his first choice.
+Hahn was present with his daughter The former Chicago stock broker said the new train station was the primary reason he chose his location; but it wasn't always his first choice.